resim-ai/sandbox/systems/ros2_talker_listener/README.md

 `demo_nodes_cpp` talker and the other contains a listener.
 Finally, we have an orchestrator service that terminates the sim once 60 seconds have elapsed.
 To run this locally, you can run the `run_local.sh` script.
-The `.github/workflows/docker-build.yml` workflow handles automatic building, pushing, and registring this multicontainer build with ReSim.
+The `.github/workflows/docker-build.yml` workflow handles automatic building, pushing, and registering this multicontainer build with ReSim.